scikit_build_core.settings package¶

 str: A string type, nothing special.bool: Supports bool in TOML, not handled in envvar/config (so only useful in a Union)Any callable (Path, Version): Passed the string input.

 Optional[T]: Treated like T. Default should be None, since no input format supports None’s.Union[str, ...]: Supports other input types in TOML form (bool currently).
-Otherwise a string.List[T]: A list of items. ; separated supported in EnvVar/config forms.
+Otherwise a string.Union[str, List[str]]: A single string, or a list (a repeated option in config form,;separated in EnvVar/config forms, or native in TOML).List[T]: A list of items. ; separated supported in EnvVar/config forms.
 T can be a dataclass (TOML only).Dict[str, T]: A table of items.
 TOML supports a layer of nesting.
 Any is supported as an item type.Union[list[T], Dict[str, T]](TOML only): A list or dict of items.Literal[...]: A list of strings, the result must be in the list.Annotated[Dict[...], "EnvVar"]: A dict of items, where each item can be a string or a dict with “env” and “default” keys.

 These are supported for JSON schema generation for the TOML, as well.